Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Related work

 Indeed, earlier attempts to address the problem assumed known dimensions, known piece orientation, and even some prior knowledge regarding the solution.
-For example, Cho et al.~\cite{cho2010probabilistic} use prior knowledge in the from of ground truth anchor pieces or low resolution image of the solved puzzle.
-Color differences along abutting piece boundaries was used for compatibility score and the reconstruction was based on achieving maximum likelihood for both piece compatibility and the prior knowledge.
-This work also initiated the set of benchmark puzzles and evaluation metrics to be adopted and expanded in later works.
-Shortly after, Pomeranz et al.~\cite{pomeranz2011fully} were the first to solve the square puzzle without any prior knowledge except for the puzzle dimensions, and increased the size of solvable puzzles an order of magnitude over the prior art to puzzles of thousands of pieces.
-This work used a border prediction based on Taylor expansion for the dissimilarity metric and an iterative greedy algorithm for the reconstruction.
-Additional contribution was the introduction of the {\em best-buddies} concept that influenced much of the later works within and outside the puzzle solving community and served as a precursor for the employment of loopy constraints to reduce the search space (see below).
-Sholomon et al.~\cite{sholomon2013genetic} introduced a different type of solver based on a genetic algorithm and the best-buddies idea, a combination that proved successful in solving even larger puzzles, exceeding the likely capacity of human solvers.
+For example, Cho~\etal~\cite{cho2010probabilistic} used prior knowledge in the form of ground truth anchor pieces or low-resolution images of the solved puzzle.
+Color differences along abutting piece boundaries were used for the compatibility score and the reconstruction was based on achieving maximum likelihood for both piece compatibility and the prior knowledge.
+Shortly after, Pomeranz~\etal~\cite{pomeranz2011fully} were the first to solve the Square Jigsaw puzzle fully autonomously and \textit{without} any prior knowledge (except for the puzzle dimensions) and increased the size of solvable puzzles an order of magnitude over the prior art to puzzles of thousands of pieces.
+Among the contributions were an iterative greedy approach, prediction of pictorial content across piece boundary for the dissimilarity metric, and the introduction of the {\em best-buddies} concept that influenced much of the later works and served as a precursor for the employment of loopy constraints to reduce the search space (see below).
+Sholomon~\etal~\cite{sholomon2013genetic} introduced a different type of solver based on a genetic algorithm and the best-buddies idea, a combination that proved successful in solving even larger puzzles, exceeding the likely capacity of human solvers.

-Pieces of unknown orientation add another layer of complexity to the puzzle problem, as the number of possible configurations increases by a a factor of $4^K$ (for puzzles of $K$ pieces).
-Gallagher et al.~\cite{gallagher2012jigsaw} were the first to tackle such puzzles while introducing a gradient-based dissimilarity score and a greedy spanning tree-based solver.
-Yu et al.~\cite{yu2015solving} also dealt with unknown orientation by using a global optimization in the form of relaxed linear programming, and Sholomon et al. \cite{sholomon2014generalized} modified their original genetic algorithm to also handle unknown orientations in puzzles with a very large number of pieces.
+Pieces of unknown orientation add another layer of complexity to the Square Jigsaw puzzle problem, as the number of possible configurations increases by a factor of $4^K$ (for puzzles of $K$ pieces).
+Gallagher~\cite{gallagher2012jigsaw} was the first to tackle such puzzles while introducing a gradient-based dissimilarity score and a greedy spanning tree-based solver.
+Yu~\etal~\cite{yu2015solving} also dealt with unknown orientation by using a global optimization in the form of relaxed linear programming, and Sholomon~\etal~\cite{sholomon2014generalized} modified their original genetic algorithm to also handle unknown orientations in puzzles with a very large number of pieces.